dudeperf3ct/5-ml-fastapi-gcp-serverless/Readme.md

 docker run --rm -it -v $(pwd):/app -p 8000:8000 wine
 ```

-### Azure
+### GCP

-To deploy the fastapi application on Azure following steps were taken.
+To deploy the fastapi application on GCP following steps were taken.

-1. Add Azure Pipelines from Github Marketplace while creating the github repo.
-2. Create a Azure DevOps account and create a build pipeline for this repo.
-Check if the build was successful.
-3. Create a Azure account and from `Container registries` -> `Repositories`, using the proper docker image created from previous step and tag, click `Deploy to web app` option.
+1. While creating repo, add Google Cloud Build from Marketplace.

+2. Create google cloud account.

+3. Create a service in `Cloud Run` adding this repo as `Continous Deploy from source repository`

+   > Add 8000 under Containers in section Container, Variables & Secrets, Connections, Security

+4. App will deployed, to monitor keep checking logs.